transdigiware/blockchain/vscode-extension.md

 Selecting **Delete** will perform a **Teardown** as well as remove the network from the **Fabric Environments** pane.

+### VS Code Extension v2: Deploying your smart contract
+{: #develop-vscode-deploy-smart-contract-v2}

+If you are using the VS Code Extension v2, smart contracts can be deployed using the new **deploy view**.
+This view replaces the install, instantiate, upgrade flow of deploying smart contracts that was used in the Fabric v1.x smart contract lifecycle.
+Instead, the new deployment steps (install, approve, commit) are all handled by the "deploy" view.

+If you are using an earlier version of the VS Code extension with a `.cds` smart contract, you cannot use these steps.
+Refer to [Deploying your smart contract to the preconfigured network](#develop-vscode-deploy-smart-contract)

 ### Deploying your smart contract to the preconfigured network
 {: #develop-vscode-deploy-smart-contract}